Quantum algorithm for Ewald summation based computation of long-range electrostatics: Discussion and Conclusion

-The idea behind the Ewald approaches (i.e particle-particle-particle-mesh (P$^3$M) method~\cite{eastwood1980p3m3dp}, the particle mesh Ewald (PME) method~\cite{darden1993pme}, and the smooth particle mesh Ewald (SPME) method~\cite{essmann1995spme}) is to split the electrostatic energy $E$ into a sum of several energy components.
+The idea behind the Ewald approaches (i.e particle-particle-particle-mesh (P$^3$M) method~\cite{eastwood1980p3m3dp}, the particle mesh Ewald (PME) method~\cite{darden1993pme}, and the smooth particle mesh Ewald (SPME) method~\cite{essmann1995spme}) is to split the electrostatic energy into several energy components.
 The $E^S$-term in Eq. (\ref{eq:eq5}) represents interactions of point charges with other point charges partially screened by the screening charge clouds.
 The $E^L$-term describes interactions of point charges with the compensating charge clouds.
-Because the distribution of these compensating charge clouds is periodic, $E^L$ can be calculated using Fourier transform in $k$-space.
-The $E^{self}$-term in Eq. (\ref{eq:eq5}) is associated with the interaction of point charges with their own compensating charge clouds, whereas the $E^{dip}$-term in Eq. (\ref{eq:eq5}) accounts for the dipolar contribution to the electrostatic energy ($q_{i}\textbf{r}_{i}$).
-Since energy contributions $E^S$, $E^{self}$ and $E^{dip}$ are readily computed in real space, these contributions can be computed on a classical computer, while $E^L$ -- the Fourier part of the total electrostatic energy $E$, can be calculated on a quantum computer.
-To compute $E^L$, which accounts for up to 12$\%$ of the total electrostatic energy $E$ for a set of point charges (see Fig. 2A) and which presents a major bottleneck for the computation of $E$ (see Fig. 2B), in this study we utilized the power of Quantum Fourier Transform.
+Because the distribution of compensating charge clouds is periodic, $E^L$ can be calculated using Fourier transform in the reciprocal space. $E^{self}$ is associated with the interaction of point charges with their own compensating charge clouds, whereas $E^{dip}$ accounts for the dipolar contribution to the electrostatic energy.
+Since $E^S$, $E^{self}$ and $E^{dip}$ scale linearly with the number of charges ($N$), they can be computed on a classical device, while $E^L$ -- the Fourier part of the total electrostatic energy $E$, can be calculated on a quantum device.
+To compute $E^L$, which accounts for up to 12$\%$ of electrostatic energy (Fig. 2a) and presents a computational bottleneck (Fig. 2b), we utilized the power of Quantum Fourier transform.